 The trading market for our common stock is influenced by the research and reports that equity research analysts publish about us and our business.
-As a relatively new public company, we have only limited research coverage by equity research analysts.
+We have only limited research coverage by equity research analysts.
 Equity research analysts may elect not to initiate or continue to provide research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
 We have no control over the analysts or the content and opinions included in their reports.
 The price of our stock could decline if one or more equity research analysts downgrade our stock or issue other unfavorable commentary or research.